ariaghora/noe/README.md

   ...
 ```

-Following examples are the example of arithmetical operations using matrices and vectors.
+Followings are the example of matrix operations:
 ```pascal
   // Transpose
   WriteLn('A transpose:');